garrandall/popular-music-data/tracks/captain-hook-megan-thee-stallion.md

 I'm a rapper, not no motherfuckin' model, huh (Not no motherfuckin' model) Got a nigga, but I think I'll have another, huh (Think I'll have another) I'm too sexy to be fucking under covers, huh
-I know you know me, I ain't gotta introduce shit, hmm (Introduce shit) Same crew, I ain't hanging with no new bitch, hmm (Hangin' with no new bitch) I'ma buy it when I land, I rock new shit, hmm (Bitch, I rock new shit) I ain't fucking with that nigga, I got new dick, hmm (Woah) Please don't try me, lil' bitch, you know I'm with that, hmm (Bitch, you know I'm 'bout that) I'll break a ho in half like a Kit-Kat, hmm (Like a Kit-Kat) Please don't ask me 'bout it if you know I did that, huh (Bitch, you know I did that) Not a stylist, but I'll push your fucking wig back, huh
+I know you know me, I ain't gotta introduce shit, hm (Introduce shit) Same crew, I ain't hanging with no new bitch, hm (Hangin' with no new bitch) I'ma buy it when I land, I rock new shit, hm (Bitch, I rock new shit) I ain't fucking with that nigga, I got new dick, hm (Woah) Please don't try me, lil' bitch, you know I'm with that, hm (Bitch, you know I'm 'bout that) I'll break a ho in half like a Kit-Kat, hm (Like a Kit-Kat) Please don't ask me 'bout it if you know I did that, huh (Bitch, you know I did that) Not a stylist, but I'll push your fucking wig back, huh